ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 In some cases, a medical condition or sequela might have multiple causes.
 For example, heart failure.
 It is caused by both IHD and HHD (and others!) and has sequelae associated with both causes.
-We even learned above that it has the exact same health state in both causes.
+We even learned above that it can have the exact same health state in both causes.
 Heart failure is an example of an impairment.
+It is shown in blue on the diagram above.

-An impairment is a sequelae that shows up in 2 or more causes.
+An impairment is a group of sequelae that show up in 2 or more causes.

 In the GBD machinery, impairments are estimated very differently than sequelae.
 Instead of estimating a cause and then its sequelae, impairments are estimated first and then attributed